Houchin's new CEO finds his calling

 Instead of retiring in his early 40s, Bryan decided to keep busy.
 "The worst punishment you could ever give me is nothing to do," he said.

-Now the former U.S. Coast Guard Reserves lieutenant commander with a master's in business administration, a doctorate in medical sciences and a Harvard fellowship under his belt is investing time in a new venture: growing Houchin.
+Now the former U.S. Coast Guard Reserve lieutenant commander with a Master of Business Administration, a doctorate in medical sciences and a Harvard fellowship under his belt is investing time in a new venture: growing Houchin.

 Part of his reasons for expanding the organization and its reach comes down to his business sense.
 Growth is the "name of the game," he said.